o7g8/apl-portable-ap/Windows.md

 * GNU `objcopy --info`

 * The necessity of `legacy_stdio_definitions.lib` in VS2015+ <https://stackoverflow.com/questions/32418766/c-unresolved-external-symbol-sprintf-and-sscanf-in-visual-studio-2015>

-Will it be possible to debug the result?

 ### AP (compiled with MSVC) loads a shared library (compiled with any toolchain)